gchang2004/gchang2004.github.io/README.md

 Features:

 - Responsive media queries for adaptive appearances → mobile, tablets, computers, and widescreen monitors
-- Custom hyperlink redirecting users to pre-formatted email template
+- Custom hyperlinks redirecting users to pre-formatted email template
+- Personalized icon and text displays for the browser tab
 - Interactive buttons and hyperlinks to enhance user experience
 - Rotating marquee displaying the partner logos
 - Light/Dark Mode toggle features to change the overall theme of the website